Ann McGriffin

 held at Butler University.

-Winners in this round moved on to the National Medalist competition.
+Winners in this round move on to the National Medalist competition.

 This program, founded in 1923, was created to encourage students in grades 7-12